 On the day of a Xeomin treatment, some precautions are advised:

 - Do not lie down for four hours after the treatment

 - Do not massage or apply heat to the area treated

 - Avoid activities that cause flushing (such as sitting in a hot tub, exercising, or drinking alcohol)

 The results of a Xeomin treatment are not immediately apparent.
-Results begin to appear 8-10 days after the injections, with maximum results taking up to two weeks to appear.
+Results begin to appear approximately 3-4 days after the injections, with maximum results taking up to a week to appear.
+(3)

 The cost of Xeomin injections is around $400 to $800 per treatment session.
 The exact cost depends on several factors: